matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 ## Similar but different MSCs

-* [MSC3915: Owner power level](https://github.com/matrix-org/matrix-spec-proposals/pull/3915) introduces a new named power level 150, however, it does not solve the use case of depromoting rogue users.
+* [MSC3915: Owner power level](https://github.com/matrix-org/matrix-spec-proposals/pull/3915) introduces a new named power level 150, however, it does not solve the use case of demotng rogue users.
 * [MSC3991: Power level up!
 Taking the room to new heights ](https://github.com/matrix-org/matrix-spec-proposals/pull/3991) allows room admins to raise their power level, however, it specifies that all members with the highest power level must be set to the new level.